Learn, Engage, Act – Digital Tools to Prevent and Counter Hate Speech Online – LEAD-Online

-Future Needs participates in the development of the Training Programme, of the Digital Tools and of Discussion Spaces and will pilot these among young people aged 14-19, educators, journalists, social media activists, b/vloggers, civil society organisations and internet service providers in Cyprus.
+Future Needs Management Consulting participates in the development of the Training Programme, of the Digital Tools and of Discussion Spaces in the LEAD-Online project.
+Moreover, we will pilot these among young people aged 14-19, educators, journalists, social media activists, b/vloggers, civil society organisations and internet service providers in Cyprus.

-Future Needs also leads the work package for communication and dissemination.
+Future Needs also leads the work package for communication and dissemination in LEAD-Online project.
 Our ultimate purpose is to ensure that project deliverables are widely distributed, adopted, and used by beneficiaries and stakeholders.
-To achieve this, we will create a strong online presence, organize in-person events, and leverage multimedia tools to raise awareness around the problem the project targets and the solutions it offers.
+To achieve this, we will create a strong online presence, organize in-person events, and leverage multimedia tools to raise awareness around the problem and the solutions it offers.

 During the project: